ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

   select id, manager_id from properties where manager_id is not null;
 ```

-The first select statement just checks whether all filled in "property-manager" relations have corresponding rows in `managers_properties` table and should return no results.
-The second one just checks if there are no "aliens" in the table and should be empty as well.
-Both statements together guarantee that the old **belongs to/has many** data structure is in sync with the new **has and belongs to many** data structure.
+The first select statement checks whether all filled in **property-manager** relations have corresponding rows in `managers_properties` table.
+It should return no results.
+The second one checks if there are no "aliens" in the new table.
+The result should be empty as well.
+Both statements together guarantee that the old **belongs to/has many** DB data structure is in sync with the new one - **has and belongs to many**.

 #### Step 5: switch to has–and-belongs-to-many association

 When the data integrity between the old and the new structures is proved, there is only one major step is left.
-The one relates to UI changes and supposes to have changes on the rest places of a Rails application: models, views, controllers.
+This one relates to UI changes.
+It supposes to have fixes on the rest places of a Rails application: models, views, controllers.
 Probably, the easiest place will be model as it needs only definition of the new relation:

 ```ruby
 class Property < ApplicationRecord